 Pete Townshend and Schecter Guitars

-Pete Townshend was always a trend setter.
-Besides helping bring about the use of Marshall amplifiers, one wonders what the history of Schecter would be without Pete's help.
+Pete Townshend was always a trendsetter.
+One wonders what the history of Schecter would be without Pete's help.
 Pete started using Schecter in 1979.
-Schecter itself was formed as a business just three years earlier, but at that time, Schecter did not manufacture guitars, they merely made replacement parts for guitars.
+Schecter itself was formed as a business just three years earlier, but in 1979, Schecter did not manufacture guitars, they merely made replacement parts for guitars.

 The Schecter PT Standard

 Regarding the proper name 'Schecter PT Standard,' were you to look that up using your search engine of choice, you'd see the same name is being used to describe a Schecter guitar which, for all the world, appears to be a copy of a standard Fender Telecaster.
 Yes, it's there, but you will also see this exact guitar I've got the image for, specifications for, and a video for here.
 It's a conundrum of nomenclature.

 Take a look at the image, and you will see this guitar looks very very similar to the Schecter guitars I've also got images of Pete Townshend playing.
 This is, in fact, the Schecter PT most like the ones Pete always played.
 That said, Pete had a lot more of them than the one with the black body and the maple fingerboard.

 This is one of my personal favorite of all Schecter guitars, and besides that, I think of this specific guitar as being one of the very best, and most versatile electric guitars one can own for the roughly five hundred and fifty bucks, plus taxes, you would spend for one.
 What's so great about it?